tiagofrepereira2012/bob.prepare_eyes_annotations/README.rst

 Requirements
 ------------

-To use this example, you will require Bob in version of at least 1.2.0. and the AT&T database.
+To use this example, you will require the AT&T database.

 The AT&T database
 .................